m4cbeth/resistant-tracker-warp/zen.md

 # Things to ask

+- move into day view when click day: day view "RESISTANCE" up top. start timer: running end timer:
+    "did you say on task the whole time?": bar with slider, slider assumes you did so is at 100% saying 27 mintues or whatever but user can slide it back to any time, including zero, add time to "acting the beat" metric. default 0. display below resistance.
+    "did you beat it?"
+    if no:
+        "that's ok, plently light before bed"
+    if yes:
+        "RESISTANCE" destroys and record is made for that day.

+# completed / asked
 some modifications:
 date number inside checkboxes: behind the check/x, font-black and size jumbo almost filling the box, faint gray.